How Do You Identify Mikuni Carburetors?

 4) Mikuni VM26 Carburetor

 This carburetor works best on quad and dirt pit bikes.
 It brings about increased performance and power among other things.
 The Mikuni VM26 carb has a 30mm inner outlet diameter and a 42mm air filter fitting.
 Another important feature is the 48mm distance between the fixing holes.
 This high performance carb can fit a number of pit bikes including the 1982 Honda XL250R.
+The VM26 is available to check out on Amazon right now.

 5) Mikuni 30mm Carburetor for 4 Stroke 125cc to 250cc Dirt Bike